-This question pops up every now and then, so this article gives a step-by-step guide on how to change the home person in your family tree on Ancestry.com.
+This question pops up now and then on forums.
+Here is a step-by-step guide on how to change the home person in your family tree on Ancestry.com.

 The Home Person is the anchor for the tree.
 It’s the place that Ancestry brings you when you click on the Home icon, which is very useful when you’re getting lost inside a big tree.